-Dish Cookware Shelf position • • Tempera- ture in °C Cooking time in hours Yoghurt individual moulds cooking compartment floor (A) 40-45 8-9h
+Dish Cookware Shelf position Type of heating Tempera- ture in °C Cooking time in hours Yoghurt individual moulds cooking compartment floor (A) 40-45 8-9h

-Eco types of heating
+Eco heating functions

-Hot air eco and Top/bottom heating eco are intelligent heating types for the gentle preparation of meat, fish and pastries.
+Hot air eco and Top/bottom heating eco are intelligent heating functions that allow you to gently cook meat, fish and baked items.
 The appliance optimally controls the supply of energy to the cooking compartment.
-The food is prepared in phases using residual heat.
+The food is cooked in phases using residual heat.
 This means that it remains more succulent and browns less.
-Energy can be saved, depending on the preparation and food.
+Depending on the method of preparation and the type of food, it is possible to save energy.
+If you open the appliance door before the food has finished cooking or if you preheat the appliance, you may not be able to achieve this result.